ScottLogic/Technology-Carbon-Standard/pages/guides/reduce_hardware_emissions.md

 - Maintain firmware, drivers, and security posture to safely extend lifespan without risking vulnerabilities.
 - Use component upgrades (RAM, SSD) instead of full system replacement when performance bottlenecks are isolated.
 - Establish refurbishment pathways (internal cascade from high to lower intensity workloads) before external disposal.
-- **Right-size to role requirements**: Avoid over-specification of employee devices.
+- Avoid over-specification of employee devices.
 Not every employee needs a high-performance laptop or dual 4K displays.
 Match performance to actual job requirements to extend hardware lifespan and reduce [embodied emissions](/resources/glossary#embodied-carbon).

 When replacement is unavoidable, ensure retired devices are resold, refurbished, or responsibly recycled through certified e-waste channels.